CillianReilly/qtools/README.md

 # qtools
 Some tools for use with the q programming language.
-Chekout the repo and place the scripts into your $QHOME directory.
+Checkout the repo and place (or link) the scripts into your $QHOME directory.